kimjarvis/reemote/docs/source/tutorial.rst

 ----------------------------------

 Configuration management tools, such as Ansible execute in phases.
 Reemote does not do phases.
-When an Ansible playbook is run it tries all of the operations and creates a report on which operations changed anything on the hosts.
+When an Ansible Playbook (script) is run it tries all of the operations and creates a report on which operations changed anything on the hosts.
-The user is then prompted whether to go ahead with the script.
+The user is then prompted whether to go ahead and apply the changes in the Playbook (script) to the hosts.

 Our observation is that the changes report, which is only a guess, is highly unreliable.
 Reemote does away with this aproach.
 It goes ahead and performs the operations, giving a reliable report of what happed after the fact.

 Reemote does not gather facts
 -----------------------------